We may earn a commission on purchases made after clicking links on this page.

 - Finishing fill sticks

-Steps to Make a Plywood Ceiling
+Steps for Plywood Ceiling Installation

 Step 1 – Strip down to the joists and make a plan.